tocisz/RC2014-nascom/README.md

 203 Bytes free
 ```

+The benefit of building both ROM and RAM is the ease of reusing code from the ROM in the RAM image.
+E.g. to use `PRINT` function from
+[int32k.asm] it was declared global [here](int32k.asm#L41) and it can be used in the hello world sample program [here](hello.asm#L4).

-Origianal README with more information about NASCOM BASIC and modification that were made follws:
+The origianal README with more information about NASCOM BASIC and modification that were made follws.

 ---

 This ROM works with the __Mini__, __Micro__, and __Classic__ versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload and run C or assembly programs from within MS Basic.